greenm01/ec4x/docs/ec4x_specs.md

 ## 3.4 Orbital Repair

-Ship repairs require a shipyard.
+Ship repairs require a Shipyard.
 The cost of repair equals one quarter (25%) of the unit's PC.

 Example: A player wishes to repair a crippled tech-level III Cruiser.
 The cost is 7 * 0.25 = 1.75 XMR.

 The logistics of repairing a ship planetside and returning it to orbit make it economically infeasible.
-Ships may be scrapped at a colony without restriction and earn 50% of the original PC back to the House treasury.
+Ships may be salvaged at a colony without restriction and earn 50% of the original PC back to the House treasury.

 # 4\.0 Movement